derykmakgill/website/tax.md

 he'd needed to send yesterday.
 He was just about to dash off a quick note to his supplier in Vietnam that he needed to double his order the following month when he saw it.

 A chat notification.
 Normally George muted those.
-He hated any kind of instant messenger and only had one installed so he could communicate with a couple clients overseas.
-He was going to click out when he noticed the chat appeared to be from an application he had never used.
+He hated any kind of instant messenger and couldn't understand how anybody could get any work done with the constant distraction.
+He only had one installed so he could communicate with a couple clients overseas, and he was just moving his mouse to click out when he noticed the chat appeared to be from an application he had never used.

+*That's odd,* he thought.
 The preview simply said: <code style="font-family: courier new, monospace;"> Tax Refund</code>.